-As part of the Infrastructure industry, the company recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
+As part of the Infrastructure industry, McGinley Support Services recognises that it has a responsibility to take a robust approach to slavery and human trafficking.

-The company is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.
+The Company is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.